How To Water Plants During A Drought; Water Your Garden.

-Our garden is a huge deal to us.
+Our garden is a huge deal for us.
 It is so important for us to have a garden that produces organic veggies and fruit and it is such an important lesson for our children to see the garden grow.
 Recently, when California announced that we are experiencing a drought — we didn’t know what that would mean for our gardening efforts!
-However, I’m proud to say that we’ve overcome this and continue to still have a beautiful garden that is producing plenty of veggies.
+However, I’m proud to say that we’ve overcome this and continue to still have a beautiful garden that is producing plenty of plants.

-Here are some great tips for How to water your garden during a drought.
+Here are some great tips for how to water plants during a drought.
 The cost of water and irrigation systems can be tough on any budget during a drought.
-To avoid negating the financial benefits of having a garden, you want to make sure your irrigation system isn’t costing you more money than you are saving by having the garden in the first place.
-These handy tips will keep your water bill low, and your garden thriving:
+To avoid negating the financial benefits of having a garden, you want to make sure your irrigation system isn’t costing you more money than you are saving by having a garden in the first place.
+These handy tips on how to water plants during a drought will keep your water bill low, and your garden thriving:

 How to water your garden during a drought

-Collect rain water.
-One of the cheapest and easiest ways to water your garden for cheap is to catch rain water.
+.
+One of the cheapest and easiest ways to water your plants for cheap is to catch rainwater.
 For some climates, this a great method since there is more frequent rain.
-For dry climates this method may provide only very limited amounts of rain water to water your garden with.
+For dry or drought climates, this method may provide only very limited amounts of rainwater to water your plants with.
 Even though we’ve had very little rain–I took full advantage of the rain we had in the past couple of weeks.
-Put out barrels and move your barrels inside your garage and use as needed.
+Put out barrels and move your barrels inside your garage and use it as needed.

-Use dirty dish water.
 Some people don’t like this method, but it can be great if you use the rinse water that isn’t so full of food bits and soap.
 Instead of filling your sink up with water to rinse dishes, add a small tub to your sink and use it.
-When you are done rinsing your dishes, you can easily carry it out to your garden to water your vegetables or flowers.
+When you are done rinsing your dishes, you can easily carry it out to your garden to water your vegetables plants or flowers.

-These ways to water your garden for cheap are going to save you money on your water utility bill, all while keep your garden growing and healthy throughout the heat of the summer.
+These ways to water your plants during dry season for cheap are going to save you money on your water utility bill, all while keeping your garden growing and healthy throughout the heat of the summer.
 Remember to plant your garden where there will not only be bright sunlight, but some shade at times to help the plants from getting too dry during the day.
-Being able to not only grow a garden to reduce your grocery budget costs, but to maintain that garden for a lower expense is a great way to help your family budget.
+Being able to not only grow a garden to reduce your grocery budget costs but to maintain that garden for a lower expense is a great way to help your family budget.

-Do you have any other tips I don’t have listed here?
+Do you have any other tips on how to water plants during a drought I haven’t listed here?